parth-sh/BACKUP_SNIPPETS/DSA/CommonQuestions.md

 ## Array Common Questions
 Sub array questions: Prefix sum is commonly used here

+Sliding Window protocol: Most Question related to calculation of sub array or substring

 ## String Common Properties
 Anagram Problems: Sorted version of anagrams are same, Frequency Count is same Palindrome Problem: Two-pointer Technique: Similar from front and back, or reversing a string in place